ByAUJay

 Adoption reality check: recent data points you should use in business cases

-• India’s retail e‑rupee hit 1 million daily transactions in December 2023 via incentives but fell to ~100k/day by mid‑2024; nonetheless, RBI’s 2024–25 annual report shows e‑rupee in circulation rose to ₹1,016 crore by March 2025 and the pilot expanded to 17 banks and ~6 million users, with offline features scaling.
-RBI is also exploring cross‑border pilots. (reuters.com)
+- India’s retail e‑rupee took off with a bang, hitting 1 million daily transactions in December 2023 thanks to some solid incentives.
+However, by mid‑2024, that number dropped to around 100,000 per day.
+On the bright side, the RBI’s annual report for 2024-25 showed that e‑rupee circulation climbed to ₹1,016 crore by March 2025.
+The pilot program expanded to 17 banks and approximately 6 million users, with offline features gaining traction.
+Plus, the RBI is checking out cross-border pilots. (reuters.com)

-• The Bahamas plans to require commercial banks to offer Sand Dollar within two years to lift adoption—evidence that policy levers (not just incentives) may be necessary. (reuters.com)
+- The Bahamas is gearing up to make it mandatory for commercial banks to offer the Sand Dollar within the next two years to boost adoption.
+This shows that sometimes, policy measures (not just incentives) can play a key role in getting things moving. (reuters.com)

-• China’s e‑CNY scale illustrates what “at‑scale” looks like: cumulative transactions reached 7 trillion yuan by June 2024, and 14.2 trillion yuan by September 2025, with dual‑offline features in production.
-Treat these as upper‑bound design inputs for throughput and reconciliation. (centralbanking.com)
+- China’s e‑CNY really demonstrates what “at‑scale” looks like.
+By June 2024, cumulative transactions hit a staggering 7 trillion yuan and soared to 14.2 trillion yuan by September 2025, with dual‑offline features already in action.
+These figures can serve as a benchmark for throughput and reconciliation efforts. (centralbanking.com)

 A 90‑day CBDC security, privacy, and resilience plan (used by 7Block Labs)